Soylacarli/Geoeditors/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See `LICENSE` for more details.

 ## Acknowledgments

 * Data sourced from the Wikimedia Foundation.
-* Inspiration and initial structure from the provided example by Wikimedia.
+* Inspiration and initial structure from the provided example by HTriedman (WMF).